- Myths and Facts about Rape

 Acquaintance RapeRape perpetrated by a person known to the victim, but not a close friend.
 May be known through employment or general social contact.

-Who Rapes on a Date?Boyfriend, past or present, Ex-husband or partner, Lonely hearts respondent/pen-pal, etc
+Who Rapes on a Date?Boyfriend, past or present, Ex-husband or partner, an online date, etc

 Who Rapes an Acquaintance?